steemit/condenser/src/app/help/en/faq.md

 <a href="#Table_of_Contents_Comments">^</a>
 ## <span id="How_often_can_I_comment">How often can I comment?</span>

-There is a 20 second wait time in between comments to limit spam.
+There is a three second wait time in between comments to limit spam.

 <a href="#Table_of_Contents_Comments">^</a>
 # Economics